 During the construction phase, water will be needed not only for workers as potable water but also for constructional activities such as dust suppression.
-Although drinking water of the personnel will be bottled water, the potable water needed for personnel needs at the construction camps will be supplied from -GASKI by water tankers, and the potable water needed for the personnel residing in off-site accommodation will be supplied through the municipality potable network, the water need for dust suppression during dry periods is estimated to be 50 m3/day and it will be supplied from a well which is planned to be drilled and constructed for the police station planned to be built near the Project Area.
-The construction and operation of this well will be under the responsibility of the police station.
-Even though the well and the water pipeline is not considered as an associated facility, as the continuous discharge of groundwater from the well will be a new boundary condition in the groundwater flow system, it is expected that the groundwater flow regime will change, water supply and groundwater usage from this well is considered for the Impact Assessment
+Although drinking water of the personnel will be bottled water, the potable water needed for personnel needs at the construction camps will be supplied from Municipality by water tankers, and the potable water needed for the personnel residing in off-site accommodation will be supplied through the municipality potable network.
+The water need for dust suppression during dry periods is estimated to be 50 m3/day and it will be supplied through the effluent of the wastewater treatment plant having advanced treatment.
+It is planned that additional water needs will be supplied from a well which is planned to be drilled and constructed by a patrolling office near the Project Area.
+Until the well is drilled, water will be supplied from Viranşehir Municipality by water tankers.

+Even though the well and the water pipeline is not considered as an associated facility, as the continuous discharge of groundwater from the well will be a new boundary condition in the groundwater flow system, it is expected that the groundwater flow regime will change, water supply and groundwater usage from this well is considered for the Impact Assessment.